Storware/kodo-endpoints-manual/client/installation.md

 {% hint style="info" %}
-If there was previous installation of KODO for Enpoints, content of C:\ProgramData\Storware\Kodo\ should be removed before installation!
+If there was previous installation of KODO for Enpoints, ANY content of C:\ProgramData\Storware\Kodo\ should be removed before installation!
 {% endhint %}